OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

-# Notes on "The Mixed-Phase arctic cloud experiment"
+# Notes on "The Mixed-Phase arctic cloud experiment" [MPACE]

 * Arctic model scatter larger than other regions (ca 2007)
 * "weak solar heating coupled with strong inversions and a combination of sea ice and ocean at the lower boundary produce clouds iwth multiple layersd and stable temp profiles"